Return to the home page.

 my essays, linked and glossed

-Intellectual Property generally
+Intellectual Property

-· Paul Edward Geller, Dissolving Intellectual Property, European Intellectual Property Review, vol. 28 (2006), p.
+· Paul Edward Geller, Dissolving Intellectual Property, in Intellectual Property: Bridging Aesthetics and Economics, ed.
+Ysolde Gendreau (Éditions Thémis, 2006), p.
+1, also in European Intellectual Property Review [EIPR], vol. 28 (2006), p.
 139

-Copyright and other rights in media productions
+Copyright and related rights in media productions

 · Paul Edward Geller, Copyright History and the Future: What's Culture Got to Do With It?, Journal of the Copyright Society of the USA, vol. 47 (2000), p.
 209